Year 10 Challenge Days

 - a list of up to three dates in preference order

-- schools with below national average A*-C GCSE rate (including English and Maths) and above national average Free School Meals eligibility (FSM)
+- schools with below national average A*-C GCSE rate (including English and Maths) and above national average free school meals eligibility (FSM)

 - schools with below average A*-C GCSE rate but below average FSM

-- schools with above average A*-C GCSE rate but above average FSM.
+- schools with above average A*-C GCSE rate but above average FSM

-9 December – 16 January: Schools will be required to provide the names and dates of birth of their student attendees on a secure online form.
+Schools that have been successful in their application will be required to provide the names and dates of birth of their student attendees on a secure online form by a particular date.
 Any schools not having completed the form by this date will lose the offer of a place.